-Dickson Louie is currently principal of Louie & Associates, a boutique San Francisco Bay Area-consultancy that provides strategic planning, competitive analysis, and executive development services to start-ups, non-profits, and Fortune 500 companies.
+Lecturer Dickson Louie is principal of Louie & Associates, a boutique San Francisco Bay Area consultancy that provides strategic planning, competitive analysis, and executive development services to start-ups, nonprofits and Fortune 500 companies.

-Louie has over 25 years of professional management experience within the news media industry, having worked as a planning and business development executive at the Los Angeles Times, the San Jose Mercury News, and the San Francisco Chronicle.
-At each of these three organizations, he helped oversee the launch of several new initiatives, including the Ventura County and Valley Editions at the Los Angeles Times, the Viet Mercury Vietnamese-language weekly at the Mercury News, and 96 Hours Thursday section and the San Francisco Chronicle Press book imprint at the Chronicle.
-As a member of the corporate staff of Times Mirror—then the parent company of the Los Angeles Times, Newsday, and the Baltimore Sun—he oversaw the finances of its $2 billion newspaper division.
+Louie has over 25 years of professional management experience within the news media industry, having worked as a planning and business development executive at the Los Angeles Times, the San Jose Mercury News and the San Francisco Chronicle.
+At these organizations he helped oversee the launch of several new initiatives, including the Ventura County and Valley Editions at the Los Angeles Times, the Viet Mercury Vietnamese-language weekly at the Mercury News and 96 Hours Thursday section and the San Francisco Chronicle Press book imprint.
+As a member of the corporate staff of Times Mirror—then the parent company of the Los Angeles Times, Newsday and the Baltimore Sun—he oversaw the finances of its $2 billion newspaper division.

-In addition, Louie was appointed a research associate across two academic years at the Harvard Business School, where he authored over 20 management case studies for the second year MBA course, “Marketing in the Marketspace.”
-These case studies included those on Amazon.com, CBS Evening News, First Direct, The New York Times Electronic Media Company, and QVC.
-He is also a contributing author of three textbooks: e-Commerce (McGraw-Hill/Irwin, 2001), Cases in e-Commerce (McGraw-Hill/Irwin, 2001), and Introduction to e-Commerce (McGraw-Hill/Irwin, 2002).
+Louie was appointed a research associate across two academic years at the Harvard Business School, where he authored over 20 management case studies for the second-year MBA course, “Marketing in the Marketspace.”
+These included those on Amazon.com, CBS Evening News, First Direct, The New York Times Electronic Media Company and QVC.
+He is a contributing author of three textbooks: e-Commerce (McGraw-Hill/Irwin, 2001), Cases in e-Commerce (McGraw-Hill/Irwin, 2001) and Introduction to e-Commerce (McGraw-Hill/Irwin, 2002).

-Louie was also one of 33 national finalists twice for a White House Fellowship, chosen from more than 1,000 applicants nationwide on the basis of leadership, professional career, academic ability, and community service.
+Louie was one of 33 national finalists twice for a White House Fellowship, chosen from more than 1,000 applicants nationwide on the basis of leadership, professional career, academic ability and community service.